AdobeDocs/commerce-admin.en/help/inventory-management/sources-stocks.md

 Reservations track stock requests for the entire shopping process---adding products to cart, completing checkout, and managing refunds.
 For available inventory and stock, reservations reserve inventory amounts per order through the checkout process, subtracted from the salable quantity.
 Reservations convert to quantity deductions when invoicing and shipping products.

 Salable Quantity calculates the virtual inventory of products (or availability), using configured thresholds, reserved or sold amounts, and quantities per source.
 For each stock, [!DNL Commerce] accesses all assigned sources and aggregates associated product quantities.
-With this base value, it then subtracts all reservation amounts and the _Notify for Quantity Below_ threshold.
+With this base value, it then subtracts all reservation amounts and the _[!UICONTROL Notify for Quantity Below]_ threshold.

 ![Calculating the salable quantity for a stock](assets/diagram-salable-quantity.png)